The Landscape Architecture Professional Degree.

 Landscape architects provide a wide variety of professional services to individuals, organizations, corporations and government agencies.
 Landscape architects are involved in all phases of the development of a site, from the initial discussion of ideas through the construction of the project.
 Their duties require a variety of skills - site planning and design, site engineering, management and supervision.
 They work with architects, planners and engineers involving all aspects of our environment.

-The B.L.A. is a demanding curriculum, requiring dedication, hard work, and long hours of study and effort.
+The new M.L.A. is a demanding curriculum, requiring dedication, hard work, and long hours of study and effort.
 At the core of the curriculum is the studio learning environment where students develop skills and knowledge through real world projects.
 As a part of the program, students also regularly travel to local and national environments in their course of study.

 Landscape Architecture Program Mission